-Level 1: Quoted (Unadjusted) Prices in Active Markets for Identical Assets or Liabilities: This level includes equity securities traded on the Toronto Stock Exchange and quoted corporate and government-backed debt instruments.
-The Corporation did not have any Level 1 financial instruments carried at fair value as at November 30, 2016 and November 30, 2015.

-Level 2: Valuation Techniques with Observable Parameters: This level includes loans, commitments, interest rate swaps and certain corporate debt instruments.
-The financial instruments held by the Corporation in this level included bank indebtedness, long-term bank debt, subordinated loan and Government assistance, foreign exchange forward contracts and gold forward contracts.

-Notes to the Consolidated Financial Statements (in thousands of Canadian dollars except where noted and per share amounts)

-Level 3: Valuation Techniques with Significant Unobservable Parameters: Instruments classified in this category have a parameter input or inputs that are unobservable and have more than insignificant impact on either the fair value of the instrument or the profit or loss of the instrument.
-The Corporation did not have any Level 3 financial instruments carried at fair value as at November 30, 2016 and November 30, 2015.
+- Level 1: Quoted (Unadjusted) Prices in Active Markets for Identical Assets or Liabilities: This level includes equity securities traded on an active market and quoted corporate and government-backed debt instruments.
+The Corporation did not have any Level 1 financial instruments carried at fair value as at November 30, 2017 and November 30, 2016. - Level 2: Valuation Techniques with Observable Parameters: This level includes cash, accounts receivable, accounts payable and accrued liabilities, customer deposits, loans, commitments, interest rate swaps and certain corporate debt instruments.
+The financial instruments held by the Corporation in this level included cash, accounts receivable, accounts payable and accrued liabilities, customer deposits, bank indebtedness, long-term bank debt, foreign exchange forward contracts, gold forward contracts and interest rate swaps. - Level 3: Valuation Techniques with Significant Unobservable Parameters: Instruments classified in this category have a parameter input or inputs that are unobservable and have more than insignificant impact on either the fair value of the instrument or the profit or loss of the instrument.
+The Corporation did not have any Level 3 financial instruments carried at fair value as at November 30, 2017 and November 30, 2016.